 As set forth above under the heading "Business of the Meeting - Election of Directors", each director (if elected) serves until the next annual meeting of shareholders or until his or her successor is duly elected or appointed.
 The Board does not currently have a limit on the number of consecutive terms for which a director may sit.
 Since the Corporation became a reporting issuer, Amy Satov replaced Ned Goodman as a director on March 28, 2017, and on June 29, 2018, three non-independent (as defined in NI 58-101) directors did not stand for re-election at the annual shareholders' meeting.
-On November 11, 2019, Robert Wares was re-appointed as a director of the Corporation.
 During 2020, two new female directors joined the Board, Andree St-Germain and Cathy Singer.
+Sean Roosen, appointed to the board in August 2015 and Robert Wares, appointed to the board in November 2019, are not standing for re-election at this Meeting.